 I interviewed Timuel Black – the 91 year old Chicago historian and author told me of the climate of the era and how Clifford and the musicians had such a wealth of venues –– if you were good, you worked all the time.
 The money as usual was low, but the learning experience, artistic level, and excitement was incredible and not likely to ever happen again on that scale.
 There were clubs on every corner.
 Everyone worked, learned, and loved it.

 There were wonderful family stories from Clifford’s cousins Dolores Elliot, Kenneth Carr, and Bob Smith.

 I got invaluable help and support from Cheryl Boone, Arlivia Womble, Adrienne Harrison, Zawadi McCauley, Claudia Jacques, Richard Courage, Tamar Dougherty, Joe Segal, Donald Meade, Jordan Carr, and Leroy Kennedy.
 Folks, if I left anyone out please let me know.

 I have to mention the Sunday Brunches.
 Every Sunday, after an inspiring service at the Metropolitan Community Church, cousin Dolores, Loretta Moppins, and I, with a bunch of ladies from church, would go out for a “round-table” brunch that lasted for hours.
 Great food, conversation, and comaraderie.
 I just felt good being in Chicago.
 Clifford is so well thought of that people almost lined up to help me.
 I definitely did not do this alone.

-My New York support system: Chelsea Harris, Charles Davis, Ann Ruckert, Debra Kinzler, Jimmy Owens, Gloria Ware, Frank Ruegger, Bill Lutz, Karen Bennett, the Ertheins (for my Venice frame-of-mind), and Jennifer.
+My New York support system: Rob Crocker, Chelsea Harris, Charles Davis, Ann Ruckert, Debra Kinzler, Jimmy Owens, Gloria Ware, Frank Ruegger, Bill Lutz, Karen Bennett, the Ertheins (for my Venice frame-of-mind), and Jennifer.